Bishop backs victim fund over abuse lawsuits in Pennsylvania

 HARRISBURG, Pa.
-(AP) — Some Roman Catholic officials in Pennsylvania are lining up with a key state legislative ally in backing the creation of a victims’ compensation fund over allowing victims in decades-old child sexual abuse cases to sue in court.
+(AP) — Some Roman Catholic officials in Pennsylvania are lining up with a key state legislative ally in backing the creation of a victims’ compensation fund as an alternative to allowing victims in decades-old child sexual abuse cases to sue in court.

-Erie Bishop Lawrence Persico said Thursday he’ll collaborate in the creation of compensation fund.
+Erie Bishop Lawrence Persico said Thursday he would collaborate in the creation of a compensation fund.

-The state Senate’s top Republican floated the idea Wednesday, although the chamber’s top Democrat said church officials had already been discussing a $250 million fund before that.
+The state Senate’s top Republican floated the idea Wednesday, although the chamber’s top Democrat said church officials had previously been discussing the possibility of setting up a $250 million fund.

-The Harrisburg Diocese says it is open to discussing a victims’ fund.
+The Harrisburg Diocese says it’s open to discussing such a fund.

 Most Read Nation & World Stories